Documentation

 Run onboarding and pick prompts for your first run

-Onboarding sets up GEO Scout in three steps: enter your site, review the brand data and refine the business context, then pick up to three prompts for a trial run.
-The whole flow takes a few minutes — then the system checks your visibility in ChatGPT, Gemini, and DeepSeek on its own.
+Onboarding sets up GEO Scout in three steps: enter your site, review the brand data and refine the business context, then pick up to five prompts for a trial run.
+The whole flow takes a few minutes — then the system checks your visibility in ChatGPT, Gemini, DeepSeek, Perplexity, Alice AI, and Google AI Mode on its own.

-• Step 1 — enter your site URL.
-GEO Scout parses the homepage, detects the brand, and shows what it found so you can confirm it's the right domain
+• Step 1 — enter your site URL and hit "Check".
+GEO Scout parses the homepage and shows a "Website verified" card with the favicon, title, and description, so you can confirm it's the right domain before the analysis starts

-• Niche sets your industry (e.g. "Finance & fintech") — it's used by the recommendation engine so advice and content ideas stay relevant to your market
+• Niche sets your industry (e.g. "B2B services" or "Finance & fintech").
+It's used by the recommendation engine so advice and content ideas stay relevant to your market, and by the technical site check: each niche has its own Schema markup — medical gets MedicalOrganization, an online store gets OnlineStore, instead of a generic Organization

-• Target geography is the most important field: it determines the coordinates GEO Scout sends queries from to the AI engines.
-Use Country for nationwide monitoring or City for local monitoring.
-For a local city business, set the specific city — otherwise AI answers from the wrong locale and the competitors won't be yours.
-For a nationwide brand, selecting the country is enough
+• Target geography is the most important field: this is the location we set in the browser before sending the query, and it decides which locale the answer comes from.
+For a local city business pick "City" and name the exact city — otherwise AI answers from the wrong locale and the competitors won't be yours.
+For a nationwide brand, "Country" is enough

 Tip